 Dean is a Composer / Performer, teaches several instruments privately, and is the Pianist for Temple Beth Am.
 Dean started playing piano in 1962 and now plays a lot of different instruments; his main focus is piano.Contact

 Rebecca Crawford, Director of Religious Exploration

 Rebecca Crawford served on the Religious Exploration Council at First Parish as a member for several years, and as Acting DRE before becoming the permanent Director of Religious Exploration.
 She has spent the last 15 years creating dynamic programming for youth and families in a variety of capacities, most recently at the USS Constitution Museum in Boston as the Manager of Academic and Family Programs.
 Rebecca earned a Masters of Arts degree in Art + Design Education from the Rhode Island School of Design and a Bachelor of Arts in Art History from Smith College.
-She serves on the Board of Trustees at Summit Montessori School in Framingham and the Old State House Education Committee.
-Rebecca enjoys volunteering with the Boy Scouts of America Pack 12 in Framingham and with the Auction Committee here at First Parish.
-She resides in Framingham with her husband Matt Crawford and their two children, William and Abigail.Contact
+She is Director of Development at Summit Montessori School in Framingham and on the board of the Old State House Education Committee.
+Rebecca enjoys volunteering with the Boy Scouts of America Pack and Girl Scouts in Framingham and with the Auction Committee here at First Parish.
+She resides in Framingham with her partner Matt Crawford and their two children, William and Abigail.Contact